ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 To achieve more than 48,000 IOPS, the volume must be attached to a virtual server instance with a [3rd generation instance profile](/docs/vpc?topic=vpc-profiles&interface=ui#next-gen-profiles).
 The new generation features virtual server profile families that are hosted exclusively on Intel 4th Generation Xeon Scalable processors to provide the most powerful and performant profiles available.
 {: note}

 Certain volume operations such as increasing capacity, adjusting IOPS, and adjusting throughput can be done on an `sdp` volume even if the volume is not attached to a running instance.
-For more information about the allow-listed select availability release, such as billing, supported features, and limitations, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
+For more information about the current release of second-generation volumes, such as billing, supported features, and limitations, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).

 Secure booting is not supported for boot volumes that use the `sdp` profile.
 {: note}